NOTE TO A FRIEND

 Public Parking nearby

-Yoshi Oida (b.
-1933) is a Japanese director/actor living in Paris.
-He is active in various European countries, the United States and Japan.
-He is internationally known as a crucial actor for theater director Peter Brook since the 1970s.
+Yoshi Oida (Director) is internationally known as a crucial actor for theater director Peter Brook since the 1970s.
 In the last two decades, he has become recognized further as one of the most sought-after opera directors, especially in Europe.
-Major opera productions Oida has directed include: Death in Venice (Aldeburgh Festival, U.K., 2007, and other 8 European cities and Toronto, Canada), Idomeneo (National Theatre, Prague.2010), Les Pêcheurs de Perles (Opera Comique, Paris, 2012); Peter Grimes (Opera de Lyon, 2014); Madame Butterfly (Opera Goteborg, Sweden, 2016); War Requiem (Opera de Lyon, 2017); Shion Story (a new opera by Akira Nishimura, New National Theatre Tokyo, 2019).
-His production of Curlew River premiered in 1998 at Festival d’Aix-En-Provence has been performed in many cities in Europe and was presented at Japan Society in New York in 2007 as part of its 100th anniversary.
-His most recent acting appearance in New York City was in Shun-kin, directed by Simon McBurney, presented at Lincoln Center Festival in 2013.
-He is an author of several books, including An Actor Adrift (1993), which has been translated into eight languages, The Invisible Actor (1997), translated into five languages, and An Actor’s Tricks (2008) in three languages.
-He received Chevalier de l’Ordre des Arts et des Lettres in 1992, Officier de l’Ordre des Arts et des Lettres in 2007, and Commandeur de l’Ordre des Arts et Lettres in 2013, the highest honor that the French government gives to artists. https://www.yoshioida.com/
+Some of his major opera productions include Death in Venice (Aldeburgh Festival, U.K., 2007, eight European cities, and Toronto, Canada), Idomeneo (National Theatre, Prague, 2010), Les Pêcheurs de Perles (Opera Comique, Paris, 2012), Peter Grimes (Opera de Lyon, 2014), Madame Butterfly (Opera Goteborg, Sweden, 2016), War Requiem (Opera de Lyon, 2017), and Shion Story (new opera by Akira Nishimura, New National Theatre Tokyo, 2019).
+His production of Curlew River, which premiered in 1998 at Festival d’Aix-En-Provence, was also presented at Japan Society in New York in 2007 as part of its 100th anniversary.
+His most recent acting appearance in New York was in Shun-kin, directed by Simon McBurney and presented at Lincoln Center Festival in 2013.
+He is an author of several books, including An Actor Adrift (1993), The Invisible Actor (1997), and An Actor’s Tricks (2008).
+He received the Commandeur de l’Ordre des Arts et Lettres in 2013, the highest honor that the French government can bestow to an artist.

 Akutagawa Ryūnosuke, pseudonym Chōkōdō Shujin or Gaki, (born March 1, 1892, Tokyo, Japan—died July 24, 1927, Tokyo), prolific Japanese writer known especially for his stories based on events in the Japanese past and for his stylistic virtuosity.
 As a boy Akutagawa was sickly and hypersensitive, but he excelled at school and was a voracious reader.
 He began his literary career while attending Tokyo Imperial University (now the University of Tokyo), where he studied English literature from 1913 to 1916.
 The publication in 1915 of his short story “Rashōmon” led to his introduction to Natsume Sōseki, the outstanding Japanese novelist of the day.
 With Sōseki’s encouragement he began to write a series of stories derived largely from 12th- and 13th-century collections of Japanese tales but retold in the light of modern psychology and in a highly individual style.
 He ranged wide in his choice of material, drawing inspiration from such disparate sources as China, Japan’s 16th-century Christian community in Nagasaki, and European contacts with 19th-century Japan.
 Many of his stories have a feverish intensity that is well-suited to their often macabre themes.
 In 1922 he turned toward autobiographical fiction, but Akutagawa’s stories of modern life lack the exotic and sometimes lurid glow of the older tales, perhaps accounting for their comparative unpopularity.
 His last important work, “Kappa” (1927), although a satiric fable about elflike creatures (kappa), is written in the mirthless vein of his last period and reflects his depressed state at the time.
 His suicide came as a shock to the literary world.
 Akutagawa is one of the most widely translated of all Japanese writers, and a number of his stories have been made into films.
 The film classic Rashomon (1950), directed by Kurosawa Akira, is based on a combination of Akutagawa’s story by that title and another story of his, “Yabu no naka” (1921; “In a Grove”).